 Chromosomal rearrangements are an important process in the evolution of species.
 It is assumed that these rearrangements occur near repetitive sequences and heterochromatic regions.
-Bird karyotypes have diverse chromosomal band patterns and have been used as the parameters for phylogenetic studies.
-Although the group has a high diversity of species, no more than 12% has been analysed cytogenetically, and the Parulidae family are extremely underrepresented in these studies.
-The aim of this study was to detect independent or simultaneous chromosomal rearrangements, and also analyze chromosomal banding convergences and divergences of three species of Wood-Warblers: Myiothlypis leucoblephara, Basileuterus culicivorus, and Setophaga pitiayumi.
+Avian karyotypes have diverse chromosomal band patterns and have been used as the parameters for phylogenetic studies.
+Although the group has a high diversity of species, no more than 12% has been analyzed cytogenetically, and the Parulidae family are extremely underrepresented in these studies.
+The aim of this study was to detect independent or simultaneous chromosomal rearrangements, and also to analyze chromosomal banding convergences and divergences of three Wood-Warblers species (Myiothlypis leucoblephara, Basileuterus culicivorus, and Setophaga pitiayumi).
 Our CBG-band results reveal an unusual W sex chromosome in the three studied species, containing a telomeric euchromatic region.
 The GTG and RBG bands identify specific regions in the macrochromosomes involved in the rearrangements.
-Our cytogenetic data confirm the identification of speciation processes at the karyotypic in this group.
+Cytogenetic data confirm the identification of speciation processes at the karyotypic of this group.

 Christidis L. 1990.
 Animal Cytogenetics 4: Chordata 3 B: Aves, pp 55–57.
 Gebrüder Borntraeger, Berlin.

 Christidis L. 1989.
 Chromosomal evolution within the family Estrildidae (Aves) I. The Poephilae.
 Genetica 71:81–97.